lukso-network/docs/docs/guides/universal-profile/02-edit-profile.md

 A set of ERC725Y keys is defined as an **ERC725Y schema**.
 The schema is an array of keys, where each key is represented by an object.
 Each key object describes the key `name`, the `keyType` (_e.g.: singleton, array, mapping..._), and the type of the data it contains (`valueType`).

-A schema enable us to know which ERC725Y keys we can set, and therefore **which informations we can retrieve + edit from our Universal Profile**.
+A schema enables us to know which ERC725Y keys we can set, and therefore **which information we can retrieve + edit from our Universal Profile**.

 ![](./img/ERC725Y-JSON-Schema-explained.jpeg)